 If you have good credit, you might be able to resolve your large medical bill by taking advantage of one of these options.

-To start, make sure you have resolved all insurance payment issues.
+To start, make sure you've resolved all insurance payment issues.
 Once you have gotten all of the available insurance coverage, consider negotiating a settlement with the creditor.
-If the bill was for uninsured medical costs, then the medical provider may waive a percentage of the bill.
-Many hospitals and other medical providers routinely waive or discount bills for patients who are uninsured.
+If the bill was for uninsured medical costs, then the medical provider might waive a percentage of the bill.
+Many hospitals and other medical providers routinely waive or discount bills for uninsured patients.

 To learn more about these and other options, see Managing High Medical Debts.

-If you do not earn a lot of money and have assets with little or no equity, then a Chapter 7 bankruptcy may be a good choice for you.
-You don't need to have a lot of creditors or bad credit to file Chapter 7.
-Indeed, many debtors file Chapter 7 on a single, but substantial, debt.
-Medical debt, like most other unsecured debts, will be wiped out in Chapter 7 bankruptcy.
-(To learn more, see Medical Debt in Chapter 7 Bankruptcy.)
+If you don't earn much money and have assets with little or no equity, then a Chapter 7 bankruptcy might be a good choice for you.
+You don't have to have a certain number of debts.
+You can file for Chapter 7 on a single, but substantial, debt.
+Medical debt, like most other unsecured debt (debt that isn't secured by collateral), will be wiped out in Chapter 7 bankruptcy.

 If you don't qualify for Chapter 7 bankruptcy, or you own assets that you might lose in a Chapter 7 bankruptcy, you can file for Chapter 13 bankruptcy.
-In Chapter 13, you will have to pay back a portion of the medical debt through your repayment plan, and then the remainder will be discharged.
-(Learn about unsecured debt in Chapter 13.)
+In Chapter 13, you'll pay back the portion of the medical debt you can afford through your repayment plan.
+The court will discharge (wipe out) the remainder at the end of the case.